 When a PACE student's GPA falls below 2.0, the student is required to visit with the Academic Dean, before registering for further studies, to discuss what steps would assist the student to be successful.
 This may include academic coaching, tutoring, English classes, life coaching, or counselling.
-If a student's coursework does not improve after two course blocks of Academic Probation, a student may be placed on Academic Suspension and will be unable to register for courses in the upcoming block.
+If a student does not earn a final course grade of C or better while on Academic Probation, they will be placed on Academic Suspension for one PACE block.
 On rare occasions, students may be advised to take a leave of absence or discontinue studies.
+If after returning from Academic Suspension, a student receives a final course grade less than a C, they will be Academically Expelled.